Lawyers in England

 Solicitors have offices, either on their own or in partnership with other solicitors as firms.
 Some are very specialised and some are more general practitioners.
 As a client, you will contact a solicitor who will run your case, advise you initially and then represent you.
 The solicitor will

-Solicitors have “rights of audience” (i.e. can represent you) in all county court proceedings and most High Court proceedings.
-Nevertheless, depending on the case, the solicitor’s workload and such factors, your solicitor may instruct a barrister to represent you at a hearing.
+Solicitors have “rights of audience” (i.e. can represent you) in most proceedings in the Family Court and the County Court and High Court.
+Nevertheless, depending on the case, the solicitor’s workload etc., your solicitor may instruct a barrister to represent you at a hearing.

 Solicitors’ charges are almost always based on the time spent, based on an hourly rate plus 20% VAT (unless you live outside the EU).
 They record their time at units of 1/10 of an hour.
 You will probably be asked to pay money on account at the start of the case and you will then be sent regular bills (often monthly, or less often if not much happens in your case) and then be asked to top up the amount on account.
 Money on account is kept in a separate bank account and the solicitor cannot touch it until you have been sent a bill.
 Until then it remains your money.
 The solicitor’s bill will also include any expenses, such as court fees, expert fees and barrister’s fees.

-Barristers specialise in one or two areas of law.
+Barristers usually specialise in one or two areas of law.
 They mainly do two things:

 The solicitor will send the barrister written instructions (or a “brief” if it is for a hearing), which is a document summarising the case and setting out the issues that the barrister needs to advise on or bear in mind when representing the client at court.
 This will also enclose copies of all relevant documents and correspondence in the case.